 A patient becomes a victim of surprise medical billing when they are treated in a hospital or emergency room that might be in their network, but are treated by physicians who are not in network.

-Surprise billing most frequently occurs when an insured patient visits an emergency room or is admitted into the hospital.
+Surprise medical billing most frequently occurs when an insured patient visits an emergency room or is admitted into the hospital.
 The patient’s focus is on diagnosis and recovery as opposed to questioning providers or insurance carriers about their network.

 Once discharged, the patient receives a bill for thousands of dollars because they were treated by one or more out-of-network providers.
 While about half of the states have regulation to prevent such surprise bills, there is currently no federal legislation to establish a uniform approach to the practice.